 The Center has a staff of approximately 35 employees, with the primary role being Early Childhood Teachers.
 One of the commitments of the program is to maintain low child to teacher ratios and provide as much continuity in care giving and relationships with children and families as possible.
 We are able to fulfill these commitments to parents through the dedication of our teachers.
 The center is proud of the relatively low rate of staff turnover.
 This is due to Mentor’s strong support in maintaining an on-site/in-house facility.
 Each teacher employed at the CDC is a Mentor Graphics employee with a full benefits package, competitive salary and significant opportunities for professional development.

-A leadership team comprised of a Director and an Education Coordinator administers our program.
-In addition, the Preschool suite has the leadership of a Preschool Program Coordinator.
-Administrative support is offered by a Program Coordinator.
-It is the role of the Director and the Education Coordinator to set the program vision, policies and goals.
+A leadership team comprised of a Director and three age group Education Coordinators administer our program.
+Administrative support is offered by a Office Coordinator.
+It is the role of the Director and the Education Coordinators to set the program vision, policies and goals.
 This is accomplished by working side by side with teachers in the classroom, providing mentorship and coaching outside of the classroom and by designing professional development opportunities.
 The leadership team is comprised of educators with extensive leadership and teaching experience.